alfonsobries/vue-tailwind-docs/content/theming.md

 In some cases, you will need yo define the theme of a specific component directly, maybe the theme is determined by the user, is dynamic for some reason, is more practical, or is just a personal preference.

-All the components comes with the `variants`, `classes` and `fixedClasses` props that expects the value in the same format as the theme.
+All the components come with the `variants`, `classes`, and `fixedClasses` props that expect the value in the same format as the theme.

 Take a look at the following examples: